Low carb is easy once you have a guide to see how straight forward it can be and how to find out what real, nutrient dense food actually is.

 - Soda water.

 - Tea or coffee without milk.
 You can add cream if desired.
-However, if weight loss is your goal, then stick to clear drinks as the extra calories can add up quickly.
+However, if weight loss is your goal, then stay clear of added cream or milk as the extra calories can add up quickly.

 - Bone broth